A snapshot of the 5-star property I got to review and shoot this week in Montego Bay, Jamaica | Copyright Lebawit Girma

 28. There is absolutely nothing wrong with enjoying your life day to day in your work – and not just on vacation.
 Imagine that!
 Work is supposed to be FUN – not drudgery.
 And it’s in no way capricious or “idealistic” to want that.
 Life is oh-so-short.

-29. You will realize that human relationships and family – are what matter the most.
+29. You will realize that human relationships are what matter the most.
 You will miss them on the road and you will realize that they are there no matter what, especially when tough times happen.
 Just because they don’t necessarily support your “leap” does not mean they don’t care.

 30. The solution lies in you.
 Only you know what your true wishes and dreams are and learning to uncover them requires you to – yes, stop and listen to your heart.
 Tune out others’ voices and others’ cynicism.
 Let go of the “childhood” excuses.
 Go out and claim what is rightfully yours.
 If you don’t try, no one else will.
 And don’t ever let anyone tell you “you’re crazy!”